spyder-ide/spyder/Announcements.md

 # Minor release to list

-**Subject**: [ANN] Spyder 4.0.1 is released!
+**Subject**: [ANN] Spyder 4.1.0 is released!

 Hi all,

-On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **4.0.1** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases
+On the behalf of the [Spyder Project Contributors](https://github.com/spyder-ide/spyder/graphs/contributors), I'm pleased to announce that Spyder **4.1.0** has been released and is available for Windows, GNU/Linux and MacOS X: https://github.com/spyder-ide/spyder/releases

-This release comes almost one month after version 4.0.0 and it doesn't add new features.
-However, it has important performance improvements and also fixes several regressions over Spyder 3 detected after releasing version 4.
+This release comes two months and a half after version 4.0.1 and it contains the following new features and important fixes:

+- New features:
+    * Several improvements to the interface and user experience of the Plots pane.
+    * Allow to show hidden files in Files and Project panes.
+    * Allow automatic introduction of docstrings in the Sphhinx format.
+    * Implicitly create a project when Spyder is launched with a folder path as argument in the command line
+    * Activate conda environment prior to kernel start in the IPython console.
+    * Allow to run again IPython magics in cells.
+    * Allow to run PyQt applications multiple times.
+    * Make adjustable the maximum number of recent projects in the Projects menu.

+- Important fixes:
+    * Disable code folding and indent guides when files have more than 2000 lines for performance reasons.
+    * Critical performance improvements to the Editor and Files.
+    * Several fixes to the autosave mechanism.
+    * Preserve creation time when saving files.
+    * Don't corrupt symlinks when saving files associated to them.
+    * Improve the code completion experience in the Editor.
+    * Start kernels in a thread to avoid freezing the entire interface.
+    * Correctly update the debugging panel in the Editor when debugging in multiple consoles.
+    * Make the Code Analysis pane to read the nearest pylintrc file, according to the hierarchy defined by Pylint.

-In this release we fixed 32 issues and merged 43 pull requests that amount to more than 170 commits.
+In this release we fixed 96 issues and merged 115 pull requests that amount to more than 530 commits.
 For a full list of fixes, please see our [Changelog](https://github.com/spyder-ide/spyder/blob/4.x/CHANGELOG.md).

 Don't forget to follow Spyder updates/news on the project's